iShares Expanded Tech-Software ETF: Expensive, But Worth It (BATS:IGV)

 Introduction

 The iShares Expanded Tech-Software ETF (IGV) may be one of the best ETFs an investor can buy.
 The ETF holds US and Canadian software names.
-While past performance is not at all indicative of future performance, the ETF has managed to consistently crush the S&P500 and has even beat the Nasdaq by a substantial amount over the last decade.
+While past performance is not at all indicative of future performance, the ETF has managed to consistently crush the S&P 500 and has even beat the Nasdaq by a substantial amount over the last decade.

 Going forward, I believe software will only continue to be a major part of businesses and people's lives.
 IGV provides investors with exposure to a broad range of software companies that, overall, should continue to do well as the industry continues to grow.
 Furthermore, more recent technologies such as cloud computing and artificial intelligence provide more specialized avenues of growth for software names.